 Debts can be divided up in a divorce to be either your or your spouse’s responsibility but a divorce cannot absolve you of future liability on a credit card that bears both your and your spouse’s names on the account.

-Hopefully this has not happened to you, but I have had clients who have called me and complained that debt collection companies and the credit card companies themselves will call them at all hours of the day in attempt to have their credit card balances paid off.
+Hopefully, this has not happened to you, but I have had clients who have called me and complained that debt collection companies and the credit card companies themselves will call them at all hours of the day in an attempt to have their credit card balances paid off.

 While there are laws associated with the means by which a credit card companies may attempt to collect their debts, I think the biggest frustration clients have in this area is that even though they are going through the divorce the credit card companies don’t seem to know or care.
 Let’s take a look at the two types of credit card debt you may encounter in your Texas Divorce.